CONTENT

 object

-of size s that subtends an angle theta angular mils is at a distance d
+angular mils is at a distance

 = 1000 s / theta.
 Alternatively, if the distance is known, we can